 Before you put your home up for sale, ensure it is clean and ready for strangers.
 Many people get so intimidated when it comes to cleaning when preparing to sell a home.
 It’s a lot like detailing a car before you sell it.
 You want everything squeaky clean.
-Here, I’ll help you remember what to clean, including places that are so easy to overlook because buyers will look everywhere.

 01 of 05